Shakhawat Hossain Rony

-Sakhawat Hosen Rony (সাখাওয়াত হোসেন রনি) is a Bangladeshi professional footballer who plays for Bangladesh Football League club Fortis FC.
+Sakhawat Hosen Rony (সাখাওয়াত হোসেন রনি) is a Bangladeshi professional footballer who plays for Bangladesh Football League club Fortis.
 He usually plays as a striker, but can also operate as right winger or false nine.
 He has also represented the Bangladesh national team from 2011 to 2018.

 Club career

 In 2003, Rony participated in the Rangunia Inter-Upazila football tournament and the following year played in the under-16 DFA Cup.
 In 2005, he represented Kadamtola Sangsad in the Second Division League of Dhaka.
 Rony won the Senior Division League with Fakirerpool Young Men's Club in the 2007–08 season.
 He made his professional league debut with his hometown club, Chittagong Abahani during the 2008–09 B.League and scored 8 goals.

 International career

 On 21 March 2011, Rony made his international debut against Palestine during 2011 AFC Asian Cup qualifiers.
 On 2 March 2013, he scored his first goal for the national team against Nepal during 2014 AFC Asian Cup qualifiers.
 He also scored a brace against Bhutan in 2015 SAFF Championship.